PUBLICATION ETHICS

 Disclosure and Conflicts of Interest

-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
-All sources of financial support for the project should be disclosed.
+Authors should disclose any financial or other conflicts of interest that may influence the interpretation of their manuscript.
+All sources of financial support for the research should also be disclosed.

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+When authors discover significant errors or inaccuracies in their published work, they are obligated to promptly notify the journal editor or publisher and cooperate with the editorial team to correct or retract the article where necessary.